 For those on a more virtuous path, there’s always Sequel‘s vegan, dairy-free and refined sugar-free bistro for detox matcha bowls, organic raw cacao truffles, Mexican dark chocolate brownies and the like…

-And if you’re looking for a more substantive meal, Trishna is something of an institution for its coastal, seafood-heavy menu.
+Then there’s the chic setting of Rue du Libaan for your next Lebanese feast ; but if you fancy something more old-school, Trishna is something of an institution for its coastal, seafood-heavy menu.
 As with most of the city’s best eateries, it’s a simple and fuss-free space delivering a cheek-by-jowl experience.

 Last but not least, is The Nutcracker, an all-day, all-vegetarian cafe that epitomises a true Bombay bistro.
 A smoothie and Parsi-style eggs akuri (scrambled and tinged with masala!) always makes for a steadying start to your day here, while a seven layered brownie is definitely the way to end it!